BiocomputeLab/biocomputelab.github.io/_team/klaudia-ciurkot.md

   - genetic circuits
   - industrial biotechnology
 ---
-My Ph.D. is a part of the SynCrop project (Synthetic Circuits for Robust Orthogonal Production) which is focused on the development of modulable synthetic circuits for the novel production of compounds of industrial interest.
-The aim of my research is to develop the toolkit comprised of sensors and degradation machinery enabling the control of metabolic pathway.
-In addition, the modulation of the level of the targetted protein will be supported by the mathematical models.
+My Ph.D. is a part of the SynCrop project (Synthetic Circuits for Robust Orthogonal Production).
+My project is focused on the development of modular synthetic genetic circuits for the production of compounds of industrial interest.
+I aim to develop a toolkit of sensors and degradation machinery to enable the control of metabolic pathways.
+In addition, I will use mathematical modelling to better understand the target levels of protein that optimise production and yields.